j3soon/omni-3dgs-extension/README.md

 > TODO: Add more demo videos here.

 **Note**: The datasets for these demos are not provided in this repository as they are casually collected.
 The purpose of these demos is to illustrate that this repository can be readily applied to a variety of custom datasets with extremely low effort.
 The following guide will use the `Poster` dataset for simplicity.
+To train your own dataset, please refer to [docs/training.md](docs/training.md).

 ## Setup